SMB-M87/Othello/README.md

 # Othello MVC API Application
 This is a backend-driven web application for a multiplayer Othello (Reversi) game built using ASP.NET Core MVC.
 The application consists of a REST API and an MVC client.
-The gameplay is developed in vanilla JavaScript.
-There are bots to populate the server and they make use of minmax algorithms.
+The gameplay is developed in vanilla JavaScript and uses a Single Page Application.
+To populate the server there are bots that make use of minmax algorithms of different diffilculties.

 # Table of Contents
 - [Project Overview](#ProjectOverview)